Financial-Times/methode-article-mapper/README.markdown

 [![CircleCI](https://circleci.com/gh/Financial-Times/methode-article-mapper.svg?style=svg)](https://circleci.com/gh/Financial-Times/methode-article-mapper) [![Coverage Status](https://coveralls.io/repos/github/Financial-Times/methode-article-mapper/badge.svg)](https://coveralls.io/github/Financial-Times/methode-article-mapper)

 # Methode Article Mapper
-Methode Article Mapper is a Dropwizard application which consumes Kafka events and maps raw Methode articles to content according to UPP JSON format.
+Methode Article Mapper is a Dropwizard application which receives native Methode content (either from a Kafka topic or HTTP) and maps articles into content according to UPP JSON format.

 ## Introduction
-This application depends on the following micro-services:
+This application has optional dependencies on the following micro-services:
 * kafka-proxy;
-* document store API;
-* concordance API.
+* document store API (required to check and transform links within an article to other FT content);
+* concordance API (required to transform `<company>` links into FT tear-sheets).

+Without the Kafka proxy, the mapper only handles HTTP traffic.
+Set `messagingEndpointEnabled` to `false` in the configuration YAML or on the command-line to disable Kafka integration.

+Without the document store or concordance APIs, the mapper only works in `suggest` mode (see below for mapping modes).
+Set `documentStoreApiEnabled` or `concordanceApiEnabled`, respectively, to `false` in the configuration YAML or on the command-line to disable these integrations.

+* Dropwizard properties may be set on the command-line as JVM system properties with the prefix `dw.`, i.e. use `-Ddw.<properyName>=<value>`.

 ## Running